About Beltane Celtic Music Festival

 Saturday 2nd November

-2pm - 12am
+2pm - Midnight

-Ticket price: $35 (Early Bird $30)
+Ticket price: $35 ($30 Early Bird)

 (Kids under 16 free)

-DRESS: Medieval/Celtic Theme welcome
+DRESS: Celtic/Medieval wear welcome

 LIVE MUSIC LINEUP:

-Lilt (featuring Greg Sheehan & Harry James Angus)
+- Lilt (featuring Greg Sheehan & Harry James Angus)

-Amaidí
+- Amaidí

-The Munsterbucks
+- The Munsterbucks

-The Four Piece Clovers
+- The Four Piece Clovers

-Lir
+- Lir

-Ren Waterfall’s Medieval Ensemble
+- Ren Waterfall’s Medieval Ensemble

-Leif & Matt
+- Leif & Matt

-Gair & Rosie
+- Gair & Rosie

-Breandan An Piopbaire (Uillean pipes)
+- Breandan An Piopbaire (Uillean pipes)

-Traditional jam sessions
+- Traditional jam sessions

 We invite the community to come together and celebrate the return of Summer, in the old-fashioned way.

 Beltane, meaning “bright fire”, is one of the four quarter day festivals in the Celtic pagan calendar, traditionally celebrated on the eve of 1st May in the Northern Hemisphere with fire, music, dancing and feasting.
-It is a time to revel in the birth of Summer and the fertility of the land, and honour the connectedness of all life.
+It is a time to revel in the birth of Summer and the fertility of the land, and honour the magic and connectedness of all life.

-We have curated a full afternoon and evening programme of traditional and contemporary Celtic music to warm your heart, lift your spirits and get those knees up and going.
+We have curated a full afternoon and evening programme of traditional and contemporary Celtic music to warm your heart, lift your spirits and get those knees going.
 There will be an outdoor stage in the afternoon, set in the magical forested grounds of Kohinur Hall, and in the evening we will move into the hall itself as we raise the roof with wild music and dance.

 National musical treasure and percussionist extraordinaire Greg Sheehan has created a unique show called “Lilt” for the event, featuring multiple drummers, fiddle and ex Cat Empire’s Harry James Angus on trumpet.
 This will be the finale act of the evening, driving the audience to untold musical and rhythmical heights.